 If the weather is sketchy and you’re in need of indoor activities there is the Shedd Aquarium, Lincoln Park Zoo, Chicago Children’s Museum, and Field Museum.
 There’s the Chicago Theatre and Lyric Opera, or pamper yourself at the AIRE Ancient Baths.
 Even Chicago’s historic Union Station — the film location for countless movies — is something to see.

 Eating and trying regional specialties is one of our favorite things to do when Cathryn and I travel.
 Chicago offers traditional American cuisine but there are neighborhoods like Greektown and Chinatown that offer their own fare.
 Some folks rave about Chicago-style pizza, but we prefer our own Italian-influenced pie from home, in Windsor.
-You definitely have to try the burgers and experience the ambiance at the original Billy Goat Tavern.
+You definitely have to try the burgers and experience the ambience at the original Billy Goat Tavern.

 Our last trip to the Windy City was for our journey along the historic Route 66, with its official starting point in downtown Chicago at the edge of Lake Michigan.
 To set the mood for our cross-country journey to Santa Monica, we had breakfast at Lou Mitchell’s Restaurant & Bakery, circa 1923, where they give out donut holes and Milk Duds after your meal.